krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

         # State transition: first row and first column
         for a in range(1, amt + 1):
             dp[0][a] = MAX
-        # State transition: the rest of the rows and columns
+        # State transition: rest of the rows and columns
         for i in range(1, n + 1):
             for a in range(1, amt + 1):
                 if coins[i - 1] > a:
-                    # If exceeding the target amount, do not choose coin i
+                    # If exceeds target amount, don't select coin i
                     dp[i][a] = dp[i - 1][a]
                 else:
-                    # The smaller value between not choosing and choosing coin i
+                    # The smaller value between not selecting and selecting coin i
                     dp[i][a] = min(dp[i - 1][a], dp[i][a - coins[i - 1]] + 1)
         return dp[n][amt] if dp[n][amt] != MAX else -1
     ```